 Have you read An Intentional Life?
 What did you think about it?
-I received a free copy of the book from Net Galley in exchange for my honest review.
-Get your copy on Amazon today.
+I received a free copy of the book from Net Galley; a positive review was not required.

 Writer, photographer, and visionary, Karen Stott uses her creative gifts to encourage women to lead lives of intentionality while cultivating joy in their business and home environments.

 After nine years in the business of wedding photography, working alongside her husband of 14 years, Isaac, Karen was led to create Pursuit Community for other creative business-women juggling all of their roles.

 Now with over 10,000 members and bi-annual conferences, Pursuit is a growing community of women creatives and solopreneurs empowering one another to find the balance in faith, family, and business.
 Karen resides in the Northwest with her husband and 3 kids.